 - 1. Describe the pertinent physiology or underlying pathophysiology related to the patient's condition at this time. - 2.
 Identify five priority problems, potential problems, issues, or hypotheses in the situation.
-You may be asked to specify physiological and/or psychosocial aspects that relate to family and/or patient.
-Discuss reasonable nursing interventions with sound rationale(s) for the five priority problems you have identified.
+You may be asked to specify physiological and/or psychosocial aspects that relate to family and/or patient. - Discuss reasonable nursing interventions with sound rationale(s) for the five priority problems you have identified.
 The interventions must be distinctly related to the problems identified. - 3.
 Discuss two assumptions you have made related to the scenario and how you would validate these. - 4.
 Describe how you clustered clues or data to support one problem, potential problem, issue or hypothesis. - 5.
-Choose a concept introduced in level 3 and describe why and how it is relevant to the situation. - 6.
+Choose a concept introduced in level 3 and describe the theoretical basis of the concept, and why and how it is relevant to the situation.
+Give examples from the situation to support your discussion. - 6.
 Identify one problem, potential problem, or issue of the patient based on his/her growth and development stage.
 Discuss the nursing considerations with regard to this problem.